Buffalo Trace Distillery

-Buffalo Trace Distillery is a distillery in Frankfort, Kentucky, owned by the Sazerac Company.
-It has historically been known by several names, including the George T. Stagg Distillery and the Old Fashioned Copper (O.F.C.)
+Buffalo Trace Distillery is a distillery in Frankfort, Kentucky, United States, owned by the Sazerac Company.
+It has historically been known by several names, including the George T. Stagg Distillery and the Old Fire Copper (O.F.C.)
 Distillery.
 Its namesake bourbon brand, Buffalo Trace Kentucky Straight Bourbon whiskey, was introduced in August 1999.
-The company claims the distillery is the oldest continuously-operating distillery in the United States.
-The company says the name "Buffalo Trace" refers to an ancient buffalo crossing on the banks of the Kentucky River in Franklin County, Kentucky.
+The name "Buffalo Trace" refers to the ancient buffalo trackway that crosses the Kentucky River in Franklin County, Kentucky.
 The Sazerac Company purchased the distillery in 1992.

 Under its old name, George T. Stagg Distillery, the property was listed on the National Register of Historic Places on May 2, 2001, and designated a National Historic Landmark on March 11, 2013.